godaddy/next-rum/README.md

 The `next-rum` component extracts RUM data when Next.js router based navigation is taking place in your application.
-This ensures that all previews and load times are correctly tracked when the `/pages` are used dynamically loaded by `next` instead of a full server refresh / reload.
+This ensures that all previews and load times are correctly tracked when the `/pages` are dynamically loaded by `next` instead of a full server refresh / reload.

 ## Installation